kubernetes/kops/docs/topology.md

 |   Private Cluster |   private  | All masters/nodes will be launched in a **private subnet** in the VPC                                       |
 |     Private Masters Public Nodes    |   privatemasters  | All masters will be launched into a **private subnet**, All nodes will be launched into a **public subnet** |

+[More information](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) on Public and Private subnets in AWS

+Taken from the AWS documentation :

+##### Public Subnet
+If a subnet's traffic is routed to an Internet gateway, the subnet is known as a public subnet.

+##### Private Subnet
+If a subnet doesn't have a route to the Internet gateway, the subnet is known as a private subnet.-

 #### Defining a topology on create